If you enjoy movement and dance and want to help make a difference to people's lives, this could be the career for you

 It's largely up to you to take the initiative, foster links and connections in your area and make speculative applications to create opportunities.

 It may be possible to find work through your clinical placement when training.

 In order to stay registered, you'll need to undertake and record a certain amount of continuing professional development (CPD) each year.
 Activities can include attendance at conferences, workshops, seminars and short courses available through the ADMP UK and postgraduate training providers.

 - practical and theoretical professional developments.

-Registered practitioners can gain a range of clinical experience and may progress by becoming part of a multidisciplinary team, working alongside other kinds of professionals in a range of settings such as hospitals or care homes.
+Once qualified, it's possible to gain a range of clinical experience and progress to becoming part of a multidisciplinary team, working alongside other related professionals in a range of settings such as hospitals or care homes.
 You might start out with a diverse client group and then choose to specialise as your career progresses.

 With several years' experience, it's possible to move into private practice.
 If you want to work as a self-employed DMP, you'll need to spend time building up your reputation and networking with organisations that may require your services.
-This can include developing a network of contacts in related therapy specialist areas in order to benefit from mutual referrals as well as nurturing relationships in the settings in which they operate.
+This can include developing a network of contacts in related therapy specialist areas in order to benefit from mutual referrals, as well as nurturing relationships in the settings in which they operate.